noemiepham/Mini-Games-challenge/README.md

-# Mini-Games-challenge
+# Mini-Games-challenge (Javascript)
-I create the mini games to practice
+Use setAtribute to change atribute 'src'